FoodStandardsAgency/Governance/README.md

 Maintainers should regularly review member lists to make sure they are up to date.
 Only those that require it should have access to each teams and repositories.

 ### Removal of access
-On resignation of employment, team maintainers, will undertake a risk assessment and determine whether existing access rights of an individual should be reviewed or reduced whilst working their notice period.
+On resignation of employment team maintainers must determine whether existing access rights of an individual should be reviewed or reduced whilst working their notice period.

 On completion of a project the project owner/sponsor will need to make a decision on:
 - Which contractors still require access and for how long
 - What staff require access and for how long

-Team members that no longer have a business requirement to access the information within a project or team should be removed at the earliest opportunity and informed that they no longer have access to those teams, repositories or the organisation.
+Team members that no longer have a business requirement to access the information within a project or team should be removed at the earliest opportunity and informed that they no longer have access to those teams, repositories, or the organisation.

 ### Monitoring system access
 The service will be monitored to detect deviation from the this policy and record events to provide evidence in case of security incidents.